-Mr. José Alfredo Sabatino Pizzolante holds a Law Degree from the University of Carabobo (Venezuela).
+\Mr. José Alfredo Sabatino Pizzolante holds a Law Degree from the University of Carabobo (Venezuela).
 He studied at the University of Wales, College of Cardiff, where he obtained an MSc in Port and Shipping Administration as well as an LL.M in Maritime Law.
 Currently he is a Partner of Sabatino Pizzolante Abogados Marítimos & Comerciales, a law firm specializing in Maritime, Port and Customs Law, and a Professor at the Universidad Maritima del Caribe (Caracas).
 Mr. Sabatino Pizzolante has wide experience on P&I matters.
-He is also a Legal Advisor to the Venezuelan Shipping Association, Vice-President of the Port and Customs Committee of the Venezuelan Association of Maritime Law, Executive Vice-President of the Venezuelan Association of Port Law, Titular Member of the Comité Maritime International and the Iberoamerican Institute of Maritime Law.
-He has extensively written on the Venezuelan maritime law subject, attending to many international seminars and congress as speaker.
+He is also a Legal Advisor to the Venezuelan Shipping Association, President of the Venezuelan Association of Maritime Law, Executive Vice-President of the Venezuelan Association of Port Law, Titular Member of the Comité Maritime International and the Iberoamerican Institute of Maritime Law.
+He has extensively written on the Venezuelan maritime law subject, attending many international seminars and congress as speaker.